eXascaleInfolab/CleanImp/README.md

 ```

+## Forecasting

+The forecasting benchmark evaluates how different imputation strategies
+affect time series forecasting performance.

+CleanImp supports **17 forecasting models** spanning Statistical,
+Machine Learning, Deep Learning, and LLM-based approaches.

+We recommend starting with a small experiment to verify the installation
+and become familiar with the benchmark workflow.

 ## Upstream evaluation (f)

-A simple upstream experiment can use the following configuration:
+A simple upstream experiment can use the following configuration: an upstream experimentation setup with the dataset named **“Paris”**, the imputation algorithm **“SAITS”**, the missingness pattern **“MCAR”**, a missing rate of **20%**, and a future prediction horizon of **12 timestamps**.

 Run it with: